 When Light Breaks In

 In the chaos of business leadership, clarity often seems elusive.
-"When Light Breaks In" explores how Jesus' declaration, "I am the light of the world," offers a navigational framework for leaders facing uncertainty.
+"When Light Breaks In" explores how Jesus' declaration, "I'm the light of the world," offers a navigational framework for leaders facing uncertainty.
 Embrace a leadership style rooted in presence and guidance, rather than mere strategy, and discover how to lead with integrity and purpose.

 “I am the light of the world.
 Whoever follows me will never walk in darkness but will have the light of life.”

-Let's unpack it
+Let's unpack it.

 The Pillar in the Wilderness: From Chaos to Clarity

 These lamps symbolized the pillar of fire that guided the Israelites through the wilderness after they left Egypt.
 Jesus, standing beneath the glow of this tradition, basically says: That light?
+That fire?
+That was Me.

-Or sit in a strategy meeting where clarity is replaced by committee.
+And in business?
+That wilderness gets magnified.
+I've been there, staring at the payroll spreadsheet at 3 AM, wondering how I'm going to make it work.
+Maybe you've stood in a room full of people looking to you for answers you don't have.
+Or sat in a strategy meeting where clarity is replaced by committee.
 Or tried to lead a team through culture shifts, conflict, or crisis.
 What Jesus claims here is radical: If you follow Me, you won't walk in darkness anymore.

 Not because the desert disappears, but because the fire shows up.